Automattic/wp-calypso/test/README.md

 * `server/` folder
 * `test/` folder

-We have an `npm run` script for each of them: `npm run test-client`, `npm run test-server` and `npm run test-tests`.
+We have an `npm run` script for each of them: `npm run test-client`, `npm run test-server` and `npm run test-test`.
 You can pass a filename or set of files to these scripts to isolate your test run to just your set of files.

 Example for client: